 The wonderful movie and play BRIGADOON are about an ideal Christian community that appears only every hundred years.
 THE VILLAGE is the reverse, a sinful place adopting a lie to save itself from evil, a lie that unravels but that is never ultimately defeated.

+THE VILLAGE is another psychological horror movie by M. Night Shyamalan, who did SIGNS and THE SIXTH SENSE.
+It’s about a 19th Century community surrounded by woods that, according to legend, contain scary monsters.
+One young man dares to go through the woods to the nearby towns to get medicine, but when jealousy and attempted murder interrupt his plan, his blind fiancé Ivy must venture past the monsters to save their love from being destroyed.
 The problem with THE VILLAGE is that Shyamalan does not stick to his original premise, one that is clear at the beginning: “Fear of the outside drives a community closer together.”
 Later, we find that the premise is really that only love overcomes the terrible fact man is broken and evil.
 Morally, the movie is very dark.
 It portrays this apparently Christian community as actually being deceitful and hypocritical.
 These people sustain themselves through fear and have cut themselves off from the world.
 Also, they try to solve their problems with human love, ignoring God.
 Although the script is fatally flawed, the direction and acting are well done, making this a high quality, visual, emotive movie.